 Khan Academy, a web service that provides online courses on topics including math, science, history, economics and even computer programming, shows exactly what’s wrong with the traditional lecture, as those of you who have used it know.
-We’ve written about Khan Academy before, back in 2010, and it’s only gotten better since then.
+We’ve written about Khan Academy before, and it’s only gotten better since then.
 Khan academy lectures are broken up into bite-sized videos, about five-minutes each, which teach you one concept in a succinct and simple way.
 The lecturer is unseen, and the focus is on the voice and a virtual blackboard that becomes filled with illustrations demonstrating the point in question.

 This format introduces crucial advantages over the traditional lecture format: if you get tired, you can stop between videos and go get a snack or take a walk.
 If you get confused in a given video, you can rewind it, pause it to Google something, or otherwise consume it at your own pace and your own convenience.

 The videos are short enough that fatigue isn’t an issue, and students can watch them at any time, which means when they’re awake.
 Students who are confused can post questions under the video, and the lecturers (or more advanced students) can get back to them, allowing students to see not just the answers to the questions of a few classmates, but the answers to the most prevalent questions of millions of classmates.

 Khan Academy is freely available everywhere on Earth, and has been translated into 24 languages by volunteers.
 The goal of the nonprofit startup is to provide a world-class education everywhere on Earth, and they’re largely succeeding.